RosettaCommons/documentation/application_documentation/swa-rna-loop.md

 -   Currently, the method only optimize the conformation of the missing RNA loop.
 The coordinates of the surrounding nucleotides inherited from [template\_PDB](#Required-file) are fixed during the entire modeling process.

--   Due to memory limitations, the full-length structure should not exceed 100 nucleotides [this includes the surrounding nucleotides inherited from [template\_PDB](#Required-file) ].
+-   Due to memory limitations, the full-length structure should not exceed 100 nucleotides [this includes the surrounding nucleotides inherited from [template\_PDB](#Required-file).

 Modes
 =====